Duggar Family News: Derick Dillard Rewrites Bible Verse To Justify Twitter Actions, Gets Put In Place By Fans

 After the Duggar family was accused of attempting damage control by releasing Baby Samuel’s latest batch of pictures during the height of Derick Dillard’s anti-transgender controversy, the man at the center of the firestorm has attempted some damage control himself.
-Unfortunately for the Counting On star, however, his explanations behind his Twitter actions have been met with widespread criticism from netizens in both Twitter and Facebook.
+Unfortunately for the Counting On star, however, his explanations for his Twitter actions have been met with widespread criticism from people on both Twitter and Facebook.

-In an act that many netizens saw as an attempt to justify his unacceptable and intolerant online behavior, Derick has returned to Twitter to seemingly explain his actions.
+In an act that many fans saw as an attempt to justify his unacceptable and intolerant online behavior, Derick has returned to Twitter to seemingly explain his actions.
 In a series of posts, the Counting On star uploaded a series of religious statements.
 Among Derick’s recent tweets, one particular post has managed to attract the attention of the family’s critics.

 “People are not my enemy; I fight against the cosmic powers over this present darkness, the spiritual forces of evil in the heavenly places.”

-Considering the context of Derick’s tweet, many netizens have stated that the reality TV star seems to be justifying his behavior towards the 16-year-old transgender teen.
+Considering the context of Derick’s tweet, many people have stated that the reality TV star seems to be justifying his behavior toward the 16-year-old transgender teen.
 Commenting on the reality TV star’s tweet, many users of the microblogging platform called out Derick, stating that the darkness being referred to by the reality TV star was created by no one but himself.

 “YOU create your own darkness.
 Stop hating.
 Stop judging.
 Start loving.
 You need to STOP your cycle of hate,” one commenter wrote.